JasonWBrown/simple-crypto-bot/README.md

 - [X] Sell if price goes 10% below buy.

 # Test Strategy
-Unit Testing 70% requirement
+- Unit Testing 70% requirement
-Use Mock/Imposter Interfaces where available to test packages in issolation.
+- Use Mock/Imposter Interfaces where available to test packages in issolation.

 # Error Handling
-Errors will percolate to the top level processor.
+- Errors will percolate to the top level processor.
-Errors at the top will result in no processing.
+- Errors at the top will result in no processing.

 # Logging pattern
-[ ]What is the logging pattern here?
+- [ ] What are the logging patterns here?
-[ ]Daily rotations?
+- [ ] Daily rotations?